Challenging Results

 • It is not possible to appeal for exceptional progression or repeat teaching, these are separate procedures.
 You can find further information via the Repeat Teaching and Exceptional Progression pages.

-Appeals can only be made when you have your final results
+Appeals can only be made when you have your final, ratified results following an exam period

 It is not possible to appeal against provisional marks.
-You can only appeal when you have your final results.
+You can only appeal when you have your final, ratified results for an exam period.

 You cannot appeal against provisional marks because we have not yet finished our processing and things may change.
 This means that Undergraduates cannot appeal on the basis of provisional marks released in early July, they must wait for their final results later in July.
 Masters students cannot appeal on the basis of provisional marks released in August, they must wait for their final results in November.